Treefrog/Handbook/Manual/WorkFromHome.md

 # Work From Home

+> We don't work from home except for emergencies.

 You are not as valuable to Treefrog when you work from home.
 So, we prefer that you work out of our office.

 Every once and a while, working from home can be a nice change.
 The effect of that nice change is that you have the perception that you are super-productive despite the cost of others being less productive.
 However, once staying at home becomes a habit, your productiveness and value to the team overall decreases exponentially.